Nerdman4U/unite2024/README.md

 ### Code

-If you have ideas how to make project amazing, feel free to fork.
+If you have ideas how to make project amazing, contact us!

 #### Commiting